melles1991/usecuewebsite/_posts/2019-11-14-how-to-get-a100-google-lighthouse-score.md

 ## Some closing words...

-Not using Javascript and CSS frameworks might seem scary... but trust me: it is not.
+Not using Javascript and CSS frameworks might seem scary... but trust me, it is not.
 Javascript and CSS have come a long way.
 Things like Flexbox, CSS columns and CSS grid handle most of your more complex CSS problems with ease.
 And if you feel insecure about programming non-jQuery stuff, please let [Chris Ferdinandy](https://gomakethings.com/) help you.
 He is an advocate for a simpler world wide web and loves to teach you [Vanilla Javascript](https://gomakethings.com/).
 It is worth the investment.